The Correspondent (film): Critical reception

-Screenhub's Stephen A Russell said the film stands tall on Roxburgh’s "capable shoulders even as it zips through the ordeal at a fair clip".
-While Penelope Debelle said Roxburgh's performance manages to encapsulate "Greste’s unshowy character" and is "notably quiet... devoid of sentimentality and free of heroics".

-The film received praise for Duncan's "strong" screenplay.
+Screenhubs Stephen A. Russell wrote that the film stands tall on Roxburgh’s "capable shoulders even as it zips through the ordeal at a fair clip".
+Penelope Debelle, writing in InDaily, comments that Roxburgh's performance manages to encapsulate "Greste's unshowy character" and is "notably quiet... devoid of sentimentality and free of heroics".
+She also praised Duncan's "strong" screenplay.